skorupaw/recruitment-task-1/README.md

   }
 }
 ```

-To run App with GraphQL mode go to (./src/main.tsx) and change `<Root type="graphql">`

-Types for the GraphQL response can be found in (./src/types/graphql/index.ts)

 - [ ] Limit the number of displayed mood cards to 3.
 You can achieve this by calling the API with: